dagbjorn/microcoffeeoncloud/README.md

 For load testing of the Microcoffee API we use Gatling with Maven.
 This requires no separate tool installation, however it is very useful to install an IDE that supports Scala.
 [IntelliJ](https://www.jetbrains.com/idea/) is a good alternative.

-:point_right: When configuring a Scala SDK in IntelliJ from from File > Project Structure... > Platform Settings > Global Libraries, make sure to select a Scala 2.13 SDK.
+:point_right: When configuring a Scala SDK in IntelliJ from File > Project Structure... > Platform Settings > Global Libraries, make sure to select a Scala 2.13 SDK.

 #### The test scenarios